we-can-has-dasilb

 Sometimes technical debt gets paid off.

 Documentation.
 So much documentation.
-And tutorials.

 Its so awesome, it almost makes me cry.
 Almost.